Frequently Asked Questions

 Not exactly…

-I pay attention to the changes in your tissues during every CST session, and I will probably ask questions if I notice certain qualities in your body tissues.
+I pay attention to the changes in your tissues during every CST session, and I will ask questions if I notice certain qualities in your body tissues.
 This conversation with your body may lead to an SER, but it is not something that can be forced to happen (nor should it be).
 Very often, an SER will occur silently as well.

 My best advice to “prepare” for a craniosacral session is to arrive with a totally open mind.
 Invite your curiosity and your self-compassion to come along for the ride, and let’s see what happens!